Building a Neural Network from Scratch with Python & NumPy

 self.delta_output = self.error

-# Compute the gradients for W2 and b2
+# Gradients for W2 and b2

 self.W2_grad = np.dot(self.a1.T, self.delta_output) / m